- Search The Registry

 - My Account

-Born in Johannesburg he came from a modest background, his father was a Lithuanian immigrant who died when he was 5 years old.
-Despite their tight finances, his mother sent him to two elite private schools, Pridwin and Hilton.
+Born in Johannesburg, he came from a modest background; his father was a Lithuanian immigrant who died when he was five.
+His mother sent him to two elite private schools, Pridwin and Hilton, despite their tight finances.

 Chaskalson played a central role in the drafting and negotiations of the Interim Constitution, which established a bill of rights for the people of South Africa and served as that country's constitution from 1994 to 1997.
-In June 1994, Nelson Mandela as the first president of South Africa’s new constitutional court appointed him.
+In June 1994, Nelson Mandela, the first president of South Africa’s new constitutional court, appointed him.
 From 2004-2008, he served as president of the International Commission of Jurists.

-Chaskalson was occasionally criticized for acting soft on the post-Mandela African National Congress, which was accused of encroaching on judiciary independence.
+Chaskalson was occasionally criticized for acting soft on the post-Mandela African National Congress, which was accused of infringing on judiciary independence.
 But three weeks before his death, Chaskalson delivered a lecture to the Cape Law Society in Kimberley about the Legal Practice Bill, which the Jacob Zuma government intended to make law.
-He called on the legal profession to do its "duty" by speaking out against measures that threaten the courts' independence.
+He called on the legal profession to do its "duty" by speaking out against measures threatening the courts' independence.

-He will be remembered as one of South Africa's leading jurists on constitutional and human rights.
+He will be remembered as one of South Africa's constitutional and human rights jurists.
 On May 31, 2005, shortly after he retired as chief justice, Chaskalson was praised by former President Thabo Mbeki, who called him a great son of the South African people and a giant among the architects of that nation's democracy.
 Mbeki thanked Chaskalson for his role as a lawyer, judge, and South African in shepherding the nation into a place where all citizens belong.